TCD-Arena/cd_zoo/README.md

 ---

-### 🔧 Development Status
-- Full Release 1.0
-- We are commited to adding more methods in the same matter in the future.
-- Want to be included in the Cd zoo?
-Let us know!

 ## 🤝 Contributing

 We welcome contributions to the Causal Discovery Zoo!
 Here's how you can help:

+### 🔧 Development Status
+- Full Release 1.0
+- We are committed to adding more methods in the same manner in the future.

-### Adding a New Method
+### 🔧 Adding a New Method

 1. Create method implementation in `methods/your_method.py`
 2. Implement the standard interface: `def run_your_method(data_sample, cfg)`
-3. Add configuration file in `config/method/your_method.yaml`
+3. Add a configuration file in `config/method/your_method.yaml`
-4. Update method loader in `tools/method_loader.py`
+4. Update method loader in `tools/method_loader.py.`
-5. Add to test script and validate good performance on the linear systems
+5. Add to the test script and validate good performance on the linear systems
 6. Extend the documentation

 ## 📄 Citation

+When you use specific methods, please also cite the original papers listed in the methods table above.
 If you use the Causal Discovery Zoo in your research, please cite the TCD-Arena paper:

 ```bibtex
 @inproceedings{